Reuben-Allen/hydropathy/README.md

 # Compute Hydropathy Plot for a Protein
 Plotting the hydropathy of a protein along its sequence can give basic insight into the its structure.
 Hydropathy plots are especially useful for quickly predicting transmembrane domains.
-The calculation is simple, the hydropathy for a particular residue number n is calculated by taking the mean of the n-i to n+i residues, where i is supplied by the user.
+The calculation is simple; the hydropathy for a particular residue number n is calculated by taking the mean of the n-i to n+i residues, where i is supplied by the user.
 The hydropathy of each amino acid is given in the following dictionary:
 ```